-Writer’s Workshop is an approach to writing in which students take on the role of working authors and spend most of their time engaged in the act of writing.
-They write as often as possible for real purposes about things that matter to them.
-Teachers from grade 1 through 11 who use a writing workshop model in their classrooms realize its potential to both motivate young writers and develop competency.
+The writer’s workshop is an approach in which students take on the role of writers/producers and spend most of their time engaged in the act of writing or producing a text.
+They write for real purposes about things that matter to them.
+Through writing workshop the classroom becomes a community of writers where students share and read each other’s work and offer suggestions and support.
+Teachers who use a writer’s workshop model in their classrooms realize its potential to both motivate writers and develop competency.

 Read more about mini lessons here.

 Independent writing follows the mini lesson and provides an extended period of time for students to write.